aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

    │
    └─ Step 2 — how are reader/writer hosts discovered? (combine with Step 1)
       ├─ Aurora / RDS Multi-AZ DB Cluster topology
       │     └─ manual → `readWriteSplitting`             auto → `autoReadWriteSplitting`
-      ├─ Two fixed endpoints (community DB, RDS Proxy, custom routing) │     └─ `srw` (manual only; needs `srwReadEndpoint` + `srwWriteEndpoint`) └─ Aurora Global Database topology, home-region aware └─ `gdbReadWriteSplitting` (manual only)
+      ├─ Two fixed endpoints (community DB, RDS Proxy, custom routing; needs `srwReadEndpoint` + `srwWriteEndpoint`) │     └─ manual → `srw`                            auto → `autoSimpleReadWriteSplitting` └─ Aurora Global Database (home-region aware) — add the `gdb*` prefix ├─ topology:        manual → `gdbReadWriteSplitting`        auto → `gdbAutoReadWriteSplitting` └─ fixed endpoints: manual → `gdbSimpleReadWriteSplitting`  auto → `gdbAutoSimpleReadWriteSplitting`
 ```

-> Automatic SQL-based routing is only available on the single-region topology path (`autoReadWriteSplitting`). `srw` and `gdbReadWriteSplitting` route on `setReadOnly()` only.
+> Every path has both a manual (`setReadOnly()`) and an automatic (`auto*`, SQL-parser) form — on topology or fixed-endpoint host discovery, with or without the `gdb*` Global Database prefix — for eight codes in total.
+The `auto*` codes need the `sqlParser` plugin loaded earlier plus the `jsqlparser` dependency.

 See the table and per-code notes in §5.12a.

 In all "one datasource" cases, also enable the wrapper internal pool (`connectionPoolType=hikari`) — see §14.2.

-**Spreading reads across readers:** if you want each read to rotate across readers instead of sticking to one, add `queryLevelLoadBalancing=true` (**`autoReadWriteSplitting` only**; pair with `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
+**Spreading reads across readers:** if you want each read to rotate across readers instead of sticking to one, add `queryLevelLoadBalancing=true` (the **topology** codes — `readWriteSplitting`, `autoReadWriteSplitting`, `gdbReadWriteSplitting`, `gdbAutoReadWriteSplitting`; pair with `readerHostSelectorStrategy=roundRobin` for deterministic rotation).
 See §5.12b and §17.3a.

 ### 17.3a Choosing reader load balancing behavior

 Picking the read/write splitting *code* only decides how reads are detected and how hosts are discovered.
-How reads are *distributed across readers* is a separate set of choices. `readerHostSelectorStrategy` applies to whichever code selects a reader; per-query balancing (`queryLevelLoadBalancing` / `loadBalancingIncludeWriter`) is `autoReadWriteSplitting`-only.
+How reads are *distributed across readers* is a separate set of choices. `readerHostSelectorStrategy` applies to whichever code selects a reader; per-query balancing (`queryLevelLoadBalancing` / `loadBalancingIncludeWriter`) applies to the **topology** codes (`readWriteSplitting`, `autoReadWriteSplitting`, `gdbReadWriteSplitting`, `gdbAutoReadWriteSplitting`) — the `*Simple*`/`srw` codes use a single fixed read endpoint, so there is no reader pool to balance.
 Walk these once the code is chosen:

 ```
-Using autoReadWriteSplitting?
+On a topology code?
 Do you want reads spread across multiple readers within one read-only phase?
-├─ No / not autoReadWriteSplitting — one reader per read-only phase (default; best cache locality, fewest switches) │     └─ Leave `queryLevelLoadBalancing=false` (default).
+├─ No / on a `*Simple*`/`srw` code — one reader per read-only phase (default; best cache locality, fewest switches) │     └─ Leave `queryLevelLoadBalancing=false` (default).
 Still choose HOW that reader is picked → `readerHostSelectorStrategy` (below).
-└─ Yes (autoReadWriteSplitting) — rotate readers (better spread for many small reads / long-lived connections)
+└─ Yes (topology code) — rotate readers (better spread for many small reads / long-lived connections)
-      ├─ Set `queryLevelLoadBalancing=true` — each read query re-selects a reader (switch happens between statements, never mid-transaction).
+      ├─ Set `queryLevelLoadBalancing=true` — each read-routing decision re-selects a reader (switch happens between statements, never mid-transaction).
       ├─ Want deterministic, even rotation? → `readerHostSelectorStrategy=roundRobin`
       └─ Should the writer also take balanced reads? → `loadBalancingIncludeWriter=true` (default false, readers only)